Import floor plans from IFC files

 • You can create 2D features for a subset of levels in the model and only populate the Indoors model with these levels.
 Only features that exist in the floor plan layers are imported if they are provided as inputs to the Import IFC To Indoor Dataset tool.

-• You can add created floor plan layers to a map and select a subset of features to add to the Indoors model.
+• You can add floor plan layers to a map and select a subset of features to add to the Indoors model.
 Selections made on input floor plan layers are honored.

 Caution: